unlock-protocol/docs/docs/basics/new-to-web3/what-is-a-smart-contract.md

 Like any other kind of programming, the creation of a smart contract typically starts off with specifying requirements.
 Once these specifications have been created, the smart contract can be programmed by a developer.
 This can either be done from scratch, although increasingly, organizations that use blockchain for business provide templates, web interfaces, and other online tools to simplify structuring smart contracts.

 Decentralized Applications ("[Dapps](https://docs.unlock-protocol.com/basics/new-to-web3/what-is-a-decentralised-application-aka-dapp)") are applications built on the open-source, peer-to-peer networks of Ethereum-compatible blockchains.
 Dapps use smart contracts and front-end user interfaces to create decentralized platforms.
 Developing a Dapp, like any other app, requires programming and executing code on the system.
-Solidity is the most popular language for writing Ethereum smart contracts.
+Solidity is currently the most common language for writing Ethereum smart contracts.

 **What is Solidity?**